ECCC-MSC/open-data/docs/msc-data/nwp_gdps/readme_gdps-geml-datamart_en.md

 # Experimental Global Environmental eMuLator (GDPS-GEML) data in GRIB2 format

-The Global Environmental eMuLator (GEML) is a component of the [experimental Global Deterministic Prediction System (GDPS)](readme_gdps_en.md#data-of-the-experimental-global-deterministic-prediction-system).....
-TO BE COMPLETED
+The Global Environmental eMuLator (GEML) is a component of the [experimental Global Deterministic Prediction System (GDPS)](readme_gdps_en.md#data-of-the-experimental-global-deterministic-prediction-system) and is an artificial intelligence (AI)-based weather emulator trained on past atmospheric states.
+Forecasts are carried out twice daily, each with a 10-day lead time.
+It generates the reference large-scale temperature and horizontal wind fields, toward which GDPS’s GEM forecasts are spectrally nudged.
+The geographical coverage is global with a horizontal resolution of 28 km.
+Data is available on 13 pressure levels, and employs a uniform latitude–longitude grid with 0.25-degree grid resolution.
+Six atmospheric variables defined on the 13 pressure levels, along with 4 surface variables are available every 6 hours.

 ## Data location